jooyoungseo/islsdown/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of islsdown is to provide a boiler plate
+The goal of islsdown is to provide a boilerplate reproducible template for the International Society of the Learning Sciences (ISLS) Annual Meeting submissions using R Markdown.

 ## Installation